You Can Make The World Safe For LGBT+ People

 I cried every single day in June that I spoke on this topic.
 I’m not a crier.
 It takes a lot for me to break the proverbial crying seal.
 Not this month.
 Not as I was reliving the traumas and moments that fueled my fears for years.
 Years of lived experiences in a series of stories.

 It was also insanely healing.
 I got to listen to parents advocate for and love their children so hard.
 I saw the joy in stranger’s smiles.
 I had the opportunity to be there for folks who sent follow-up messages about how they lived the change.
 I mean, the panel helped an entire healthcare system in the South incorporate pronouns into patient records.
 How freaking cool is that?
+It’s a tangible step to making the world safe for LGBT+ people!

 I am teaching people how to help someone feel safe in a world that makes many feel helpless.
 That’s everything.
 Because the truth is, every audience member may not 100% understand pronouns or the anti-trans legislation after going to the presentation.
 They may not know what it feels like to be gay.
-That’s not my point.
+That’s not the point.

-I am in these workplaces to teach them how to make other people feel safe being who they are.
+I’m in these workplaces to teach them how to make other people feel safe being who they are.
 Imagine what it feels like to be safe and work in an environment where we know we can thrive and are supported.
 That’s what I want to teach people how to create, not some “do’s and don’ts” list for bathroom etiquette and pronouns.

 Safe: An Exercise